Percival David: Personal life

 He married in 1920, in London, and inherited his father's baronetcy in 1926.
+After the death of the previous owner in 1919, he bought and lived in Friar Park, the eccentric Victorian neo-Gothic mansion in Henley-on-Thames, later owned by George Harrison of the Beatles.

 He funded the excavation of the southern tomb in Seobongchong (서봉총) and visited there in 1929.
 Seobongchong are two old tombs of Silla kingdom at Gyeongju, South Korea.
 But the excavation was processed by Japanese scholars because Korea was a Japanese colony in 1920s.
 So, they named the tomb 'David chong'(David-tomb), but present Korean scholars call it Seobongchong nambun (서봉총 남분, southern tomb in Seobongchong).

 Career

 David was a financier and the chairman of Sassoon, J. David and Co Ltd., in Bombay.

 Chinese ceramics

 David started collecting Chinese art some time around 1913 and continued until his death in 1964.
 The first items he collected were four pieces of Chinese ceramics bought from dealers.
 David also began to study the Chinese language.
 He first visited China in 1924, where he studied and collected Chinese ceramics.
 He made several further trips, including in 1927 when he acquired 40 imperial pieces.
 He devoted significant part of his life to their study and collection.
 He joined the Oriental Ceramic Society in 1930 and then sponsored exhibitions, including the International Exhibition of Chinese Art at the Royal Academy in London in 1935.
 He translated the Ge Gu Yao Lun, a fourteenth century Ming period manual by Cao Zhao.
 This was published as Chinese Connoisseurship: The Ko Ku Yao Lun, The Essential Criteria of Antiquities.
 (Faber and Faber, 1971).

 The Percival David Foundation of Chinese Art is his collection of Chinese ceramics and related items in London.
 The Foundation's main purpose is to promote the study and teaching of Chinese art and culture.
 The Collection consists of some 1,700 pieces of Song, Yuan, Ming and Qing ceramics, mostly porcelain, from the 10th century to the 18th, "high-quality Chinese-taste Song, Ming and Qing ceramics", as the British Museum puts it.
 It concentrates on the ceramics made for the imperial court, and includes examples of the rare Ru and Guan wares and two important Yuan dynasty blue and white porcelain temple vases (the "David Vases") the oldest dated blue and white porcelain objects, from 1351 A.D.

 It also holds a large library of Western and East Asian books related to Chinese art.
 In 1950 the collection was presented to the University of London and until 2007 was displayed in a house in Gordon Square.
 Since 2009 it has been shown in a separate gallery, Room 95, at the British Museum, where it is on long-term loan.
 Percival had already donated several pieces to the British Museum.